Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken NHL Playoffs Second Round Game 6: Odds, total, moneyline and other Vegas lines

-The Dallas Stars and Seattle Kraken play in Game 6 of the NHL Playoffs Second Round at Climate Pledge Arena on Saturday, May 13, beginning at 7:00 PM ET on ESPN, SportsNet, and TVAS.
-The Stars are on top 3-2 in the series.
-Bookmakers give the Stars -165 odds on the moneyline in this decisive game against the Kraken (+140).
+The Dallas Stars visit the Seattle Kraken Saturday in Game 6 of the NHL Playoffs Second Round, beginning at 7:00 PM ET on ESPN, SportsNet, and TVAS.
+The Stars have a 3-2 lead in the series.
+The Stars have -175 moneyline odds against the Kraken (+145).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!